Skip to main content

 An example of a file upload question.
 The title reads upload any evidence in support of your claim.
 The hint text reads maximum file size 7Mb.

 Use the file upload question type to ask a user to attach a file to their form.
-A user can attach one file per page up to 7MB in size.
+A user can attach up to 10 files of up to 7MB each per page.

 See the section on asking users to submit a file to learn more about how this question type works.